 Tientsin businessmen, for instance, have pledged themselves to buy 5,800,000 units of the city's by Huan technical skill so that they could support themselves by their own productive labours.
-All of them have fundamentally changed their most of the former prostitutes de- attitude toward life and society. cided to remain with the organiza- Never again, they now realize, will such humiliating lives as they have known or be turned into social outcasts having nowhere to turn for help or sympathy.
-That is why they can now face the future with confidence.
+All of them have fundamentally changed their attitude toward life and society.
+Never again, they now realize, will Chinese women be forced to endure such humiliating lives as they have known or be turned into social outcasts having nowhere to turn for help or sympathy.
+That is why they can now face the future with confidence. quota of 7,300,000 units.
+Other wealthy residents of the city have subscribed 650,000 units.